Bookrage001/osc/README.md

     range: {min:0,max:1},       // [object] defining the breakpoints of the fader
                                 //          keys can be percentages or 'min' / 'max'
     unit: false,                // [string] value suffix
+    absolute:false              // [bool]   set to true for absolute value on touch/click instead of relative dragging
     ```

 -   **knob**